Troubleshoot and Fix Dieffenbachia Yellow Leaves

-- If the soil is dry, start watering it more regularly or your plant will die, leaves turning yellow and then brown.
+- If the soil is dry, start watering it more regularly or your plant will die with dieffenbachia leaves turning yellow and then brown.

 Dieffenbachia is one of the most popular houseplants because it lives for a long time.
 But like all living things, it eventually starts aging.
-The green leaves turn to yellow leaves…this process is completely normal.
+The green leaves turn yellow as the plant grows.
+This process is completely normal.
 Eventually, the leaves will simply fall off when the time comes.
 When all the leaves fall off, it is a good idea to trim the stems and cut back foliage to spur new growth.

-Another common reason why your dumb cane houseplant might be turning yellow is the weather.
+Another common reason why you might see dieffenbachia leaves turning yellow is the weather.
 Houseplants prefer warm temperature and if it gets really cold, the leaves of the plant are affected.
 If your houseplant is on a window ledge or near an air conditioner during the winter season, make sure to place it somewhere where it gets bright light but doesn’t get too cold or drafty.

-If your plant is placed in the middle of the room away from a light source, it’s best to move it to the window sill, where it can get direct sunlight during the day.
-If it is already on the sill, check if something is blocking the light.
-During the winter season, you can give addtional artificial light to make sure your plant leaves don’t change color.
+If your plant is placed in the middle of the room away from a light source, it’s best to move it closer to the window sill, where it can get offset direct sunlight during the day.
+If it is already on the sill, you probably want to add a sheer curtain or move it just slightly away from the direct light source.
+During the winter season, you can give additional artificial light to make sure your plant leaves don’t change color.

 This one may be a little hard to crack since you might not even realize this is happening.
 Your dumb cane plant may be changing color because it is not getting enough nutrients, especially nitrogen.
 Make sure to fertilize your plants with a diluted houseplant fertilizer regularly to prevent the leaves from yellowing.